-For FfE, whether used to top coat FfA or Ff88, the thickness required is two (2) coats @ 3 mils dry each; total 6 mils dry.
+For FfE, it needs to be applied to top coat FfA.
+The thickness required is two (2) coats @ 3 mils dry each; total 6 mils dry.
 Net coverage rate with the specified two coats: 110 sqft/gal (2.70 m2/l).

 FfA has been tested to both the ASTM E 84 and ASTM E84 30 minute extended.
 FfA Testing